UniversalDependencies/UD_Korean-KSL/README.md

 # Changelog

+* 2025-07-03 (UD-KSL v1.3)
+  * Added 2,998 new sentences
+  * Introduced a `semi-automated framework` that identifies morphosyntactic constructions from XPOS sequences and aligns them with corresponding UPOS categories (Sung et al., 2025; See `data/xpos_upos_mapping_db_v1.0.txt`)
-* 2025-02-25
+* 2025-02-25 (UD-KSL v1.2)
   * Added 5,447 new sentences
   * Introduced the `Typo=Yes` feature to indicate erroneous or unexpected word forms
+  * Revised annotation guidelines to better align with the UD framework (Sung & Shin, 2025)
 * 2024-11-11 v2.15
   * Initial release in Universal Dependencies
   * Minor update on the README